denten-books/plain-text/5-surface.md

 of a letter's passage from paper to pixel.
 My narrative arc proceeds in three stages, which I summarize here and expand upon later.

-First, with the advance of telecommunications, at the turn of the twentieth century, we observe an emerging divide between human-readable text and machine-readable code.
+First, with the advance of telecommunications, we observe an emerging divide between human-readable text and machine-readable code.
 Removable storage media like ticker tape and punch cards constituted a machine instruction set, meant to actuate mechanisms which in turn produced human-legible inscriptions.
 Unintelligible (to humans without special training) control codes "driving" the machine were thereby mixed with plain text, the content of communication.
 Inscription split between sites of storage, which archives an expanded machine instruction set, and projection, which displays human alphabets.

 Second, where ticker tape and punch cards were legible to the naked eye, magnetic tape storage made for an inscrutable medium, inaccessible without